Aracho1/cv/README.md

 **UBS** (2015 - 2020)
 _Business Analyst & Manager_

-- Improved the efficiency and speed of daily finance flow reporting by 30% by setting up a standardized process and tightening the reporting structure
+- Improved the efficiency and speed of daily finance flow reporting by 30% by optimising the reporting process and structure
-- Increased annual cross-business referrals by 28% by working on implementing a new incentive structure and facilitating stakeholder meetings
+- Increased annual cross-business referrals by 28% by working on implementing a new incentive scheme
-- Enhanced the oversight of UK sales activities by at least 50% by developing responsibility discharge matrix and running a governance committee
+- Enhanced the oversight of UK sales activities by at least 50% by establishing responsibility discharge matrix
 - Optimized the internal legal entity search process by promoting a clean-up of the legal database in liaison with legal, compliance and sales teams
-- Developed a new set of client onboarding requirements and promoted them to internal clients in order to satisfy regulatory (MIFID) and compliance standards
+- Developed a new set of client onboarding requirements and promoted them to internal clients in order to satisfy regulatory (MIFID) standards

 ## Projects